 Step 3: Pick up the Excess Oil Left on the Onion Rings

-Take the onion rings out of the pan and place them on a paper or a kitchen towel.
+Take the warm onion rings out of the pan and place them on a paper towel.
 Pat them lightly with extra paper to soak up any excess oil that has accumulated during frying, so it will be tastier and healthier to consume.

 Reheating Onion Rings In The Oven

-The oven is another great way to reheat onion rings.
+The oven reheating onion rings is another great way to get the job done.
 Although it requires significantly more time, the big advantage is that it does not require extra oil, so you won’t need to soak your rings in it again.

 Also, the oven will perfectly preserve the onion rings’ crunchiness, resulting in a super tasty meal.